Back to the blog

 Strategic Theme:

-It’s not just a tactical trap — it messes with Black’s typical Sicilian plans.
-Without c5, Black can’t create typical counterplay and loses coordination.
+And it’s not simply a tactical trap — it messes with Black typical Sicilian plans.
+Without c5, Black is unable to generate the standard counterplay and will lose his coordination.

 Against: Petrov’s Defense